ec-europa/eubfr-data-lake/tools/eubfr-cli/README.md

 - specific file by `computed_key`: `npx eubfr-cli content show agri/16598a36-db86-42a0-8041-c0d85021ad97.csv`
 - all files of a given producer: `npx eubfr-cli content show -p agri`

+Please note that if you are sure there's an existing content, but you can't see it with this command, you'll need to double-check `eubfr-data-lake/demo/dashboard/client/.env` file to contain the correct value for `REACT_APP_STAGE`.
+If it's not the same as config.json's `stage`, run `npx eubfr-cli env generate-variables` to refresh the value of `REACT_APP_STAGE`.

 ### Delete